Restaurant Architect: Just Another Part of Your Restaurant's Team

 Review and evaluate final bids with you and explain the different line items, exclusions, alternates, and allowances to put you in the position to make the best selection

 During construction, the Architect’s main objective is to ensure the GC is building in conformance to the design documents and to the design intent.
 There are three ways that Architects do this:

-When opening a new restaurant, there is so much to do from creating a menu, hiring and training staff, finances, marketing, and so much more.
-Your time is valuable!
-A good Restaurant Architect has the knowledge, experience, and ability to help you create your new restaurant and realize your dream.
+When opening a new restaurant, there is so much to be done.
+Creating a menu, hiring and training staff, handling finances and coordinating marketing is just the tip of the iceberg.
+Your time is valuable, and a good Restaurant Architect has the knowledge, experience, and ability to lead you through the process of designing and creating the restaurant of your dreams.